Home > News > How to Save For a House

-If you want to buy a house, you’re probably thinking “Oh no, I need to save thousands and thousands and thousands of dollars.”
+If you want to buy a house, you’re probably thinking “Oh no, I need to save thousands and thousands of dollars.”
 It’s daunting, but don’t worry; it’s possible!
 I say this as a current homeowner, and you can do these things too.

-I’m going to break down how by going over some really helpful do’s and don’ts to help you save for a deposit on your house.
+I’m going to break down how by going over some helpful do’s and don’ts to help you save for a deposit on your house.

 Buying a house is exciting.
 For many of us, it offers a sense of financial stability.
 Of course, it’s not for everyone!
 You don’t need to buy a house to be a financially stable human being.

 If you do want to buy a house though, it can be an excellent investment as well as an exciting big step.
-Like most big steps, of course, it will cost a lot of money.
+Like most big steps, of course, it can cost a lot of money.
 So, let’s dive into the different tactics that help make a difference when saving for a house.

 Step one is to understand how much you are currently spending and saving.
-So, if you’re starting from square one right now and you have zero dollars saved for a house – that’s fine!
+If you’re starting from square one right now and you have zero dollars saved for a house – that’s fine!
 You’ve got to start somewhere.

 If you’re starting, look at your current budget and track your spending for a few months if you’re not sure where your money is going.
 Look at how much you’re saving, what you’re saving for, and how much you’re spending.

-Look at what you’re spending on, and decide whether it is as important to you as you as your goal to buy a house.
-So, you can reallocate that money over to your house savings, giving you a bit of a savings boost.
+Look at what you’re spending on, and decide whether it is as important to you as your goal to buy a house.
+You can reallocate the money saved from unnecessary spends over to your house savings.